Githubman6996/Githubman6996/README.md

 i like the callisto protocol

-im terrible at coding but sm attempting to learn
+im terrible at coding but am attempting to learn